vinsidious/gac/README.md

 See `.gac.env.example` for all available options.

+**Want commit messages in another language?** Run `gac language` to select from 25+ languages including Español, Français, 日本語, and more.

 **Want to customize commit message style?** See [docs/CUSTOM_SYSTEM_PROMPTS.md](docs/CUSTOM_SYSTEM_PROMPTS.md) for guidance on writing custom system prompts.

 ---